ATV Dies When Using Winch – What To Do

 Voltage can lie, but amps do not.

-I can’t tell you how many ATVs batteries say they were “charged” from a battery charger, but it was only a surface charge.
-You need to do a load test on an ATV battery to know if it’s good or bad.
+I can’t tell you how many times I’ve seen batteries that claim they were ‘charged’ from a battery charger, but it turned out to be only a surface charge.
+I always suggest doing a load test on a battery to personally know if it’s good or bad.
+I’ve even seen new batteries right out the box be bad.
+I don’t trust batteries, so always double check them, as they like to lie.

 Battery Is Fine